-There is a 3 stage process which involves an initial review of the case economics and recovery, and followed by a formal review of the merits and economics of each matter.
+There is a 3 stage process which involves an initial review of the case economics and recovery, followed by a formal review of the merits and economics of each matter.
 For full details of the process see our page on accessing our capital here.

-- Non-recourse financing for your clients
+- Non-recourse funding for your clients

-- Risk Sharing: offer clients deferred fees without entering into a full CFA or DBA.
+- Risk sharing: offer clients deferred fees without entering into a full CFA or DBA

 - Improve client relationships (eliminates the need to chase invoices)